Koffair/radioship_transcriber/README.md

 # radioship_transcriber
 This is a python package containing the Command Line Interface for the tradioship_transcriber.

-The transcriber creates transcripts for .mp3 files in .txt format.
-It takes an input folder path, an output folder path, and an optional model path that can be a lolcal path or a url on huggingface.co.
+The transcriber creates transcripts for .mp3 files in .txt format using neural networks created for this purpose.
+It takes an input folder path, an output folder path, and an optional model path that can be a local path or a url on huggingface.co.
 If no model path is given, it will use our hungarian model as a default.

 ### Install: